Halfway Houses in Lebanon, NH

 • Accepts Medicaid

-• Counseling for individuals, substance use education and counseling for groups
+• Counseling for trauma victims, 12-step rehab and substance use counseling approach

-• Residential long term rehab, regular outpatient treatment and long term rehab
+• Residential long term treatment, regular outpatient treatment and residential treatment

 Frequently Asked Questions About Sober Living and Halfway Houses in Lebanon